Law Enforcement Consulting Services and Assessments / Audits

-Jack Harris, Police Chief (retired)
+Jack Harris, Phoenix Police Chief (retired)

 Jack Harris began his career with the Phoenix Police Department in 1972.
 He served for over 39 years rising through the ranks of patrol officer to Police Chief.
-As the Police Chief he led a department of over 3500 sworn police officers and a support staff of 1100 civilian positions with an annual budget of over half a billion dollars.
+As the Police Chief, he led a department of over 3500 sworn police officers and a support staff of 1100 civilian positions with an annual budget of over half a billion dollars.
 After retiring he was asked to return as a Deputy City Manager with the title of Public Safety Manager.
-In this position he continued to serve as Police Chief but took on the added responsibility of leadership of the City of Phoenix Emergency Management team as well as direct oversight of all public safety entities in the City of Phoenix.
+In this position, he continued to serve as Police Chief but took on the added responsibility of the leadership of the City of Phoenix Emergency Management team as well as direct oversight of all public safety entities in the City of Phoenix.

-During his career Jack Harris served in a range of positions and ranks within the police department to include sergeant, lieutenant, commander, assistant police chief, police chief and public safety manager.
-Assignments included, under cover positions in vice and narcotics, the SWAT team, motorcycle officer, basic training sergeant at the regional police academy, internal affairs and liaison to the Mayor, City Council and the City Manager.
-In 2011 Jack retired and is currently consulting on a variety of police related issues.
+During his career, Jack Harris served in a range of positions and ranks within the police department to include sergeant, lieutenant, commander, assistant police chief, police chief, and public safety manager.
+Assignments included undercover positions in vice and narcotics, the SWAT team, motorcycle officer, basic training sergeant at the regional police academy, internal affairs, and liaison to the Mayor, City Council, and the City Manager.
+In 2011 Jack retired and is currently consulting on a variety of police-related issues.

-Jack is a graduate of Phoenix College, Arizona State University, Ottawa University, the Federal Bureau of Investigations National Academy and the FBI National Executive institute.
+Jack is a graduate of Phoenix College, Arizona State University, Ottawa University, the Federal Bureau of Investigations National Academy, and the FBI National Executive Institute.
 He has received numerous awards including lifetime achievement awards from the Governor of Arizona and the Fraternal Order of Police and was recently selected to receive the Leadership award for 2012 from the Police Executive Research Forum in Washington, DC.

 Erin J. Kenney, CIA, CFE, CGAP, CLEA

 Erin J. Kenney is the Departmental Audit Manager for the Los Angeles Fire and Police Pension Fund with over $14 billion in assets.
-Prior to joining the Fund in 2010, Erin was the the Acting Commanding Officer of the Los Angeles Police Department’s award-winning Audit Division and was responsible for leading the unit beyond a federal Consent Decree and to international recognition for best practices in police auditing and training.
+Prior to joining the Fund in 2010, Erin was the Acting Commanding Officer of the Los Angeles Police Department’s award-winning Audit Division and was responsible for leading the unit beyond a federal Consent Decree and to international recognition for best practices in police auditing and training.

 Erin is a recipient of the American Society for Public Administration’s Henry Reining Award; a past President of the International Law Enforcement Auditors Association; an active member of the Institute of Internal Auditors, the Association of Public Pension Fund Auditors, the Association of Certified Fraud Examiners; and serves on the Association of Local Government Auditors’ Peer Review Committee.

 A certified instructor for the California Peace Officer Standards and Training Robert Presley Institute of Criminal Investigation, she has developed and continues to conduct police auditing training to both sworn law enforcement and civilian audit professionals.
-Erin obtained a Bachelors Degree in Political Science from the University of Southern California.
+Erin obtained a Bachelors’s Degree in Political Science from the University of Southern California.
 She lives in the Hollywood Hills with her husband, Mickey.